Skip to Content

 The shooting guard is one of the five common basketball positions that generally emphasizes scoring points and/or demonstrating playmaking ability on offense while playing solid defense against the opposing team’s shooting guard, wing player, or other types of players, especially near perimeter areas of the court.

-The shooting guard is sometimes abbreviated as SG, its position is usually indicated as the number 2, and its alternative name is typically referred to as off-guard or 2-man.
+Additionally, the shooting guard is sometimes abbreviated as SG, its position is usually indicated as the number 2 or 2-man, and its alternative name is typically referred to as off-guard.

-To provide more clarity of this: 1 is the point guard; 3 is the small forward; 4 is the power forward; 5 is the center.
+In essence, 1 is the point guard; 2 is the shooting guard as mentioned earlier; 3 is the small forward; 4 is the power forward; 5 is the center.

 This example diagram features a shooting guard executing a backdoor cut from a wing area of the court.